antOnioOnio/imgur_api_example/README.md

 This project uses **Flutter 3.16.7**.

 To ensure compatibility, make sure you are using this version of Flutter or a compatible one.
-You can check your current Flutter version by running:
+You can check your current Flutter version by running: `flutter --version`.